Junior Group, ages 2-4

-The Junior group has up to 21 children between the ages of 3 to 4 years old.
+The Junior group has up to 21 children between the ages of 2 to 4 years old.
+Most of the children in the group are 3-4 years old.
+If we have vacant places we can also have a few 2 year old children in the group.
 The group has children experiencing daycare for the first time, as well as those who have attended the previous year.
 There are three full-time and one morning half-day teachers.

 Even in the Junior group, teachers use only English.
 Children will learn the language quickly through repeated daily activities.
 Those activities consist of play, games, laughter, outdoor fun, meals and rest.
 Weekly we sing, do crafts, and have outdoor time.
 The Junior group is divided into small groups so that teachers can connect with each child.
 Social interaction between children often permits those who do not grasp what is being instructed to be informed through translation and modeling by children who do.
 Teachers allow children to set the example, in order to encourage helping behaviour.